 I sewed the casing a couple of mm from the folded edge – leaving enough room for my elastic.

 The waist band elastic.
 I measured my little girl’s waist and then cut the elastic to this length minus a couple of cm.
-Once the elastic is placed and there is another couple of cm lost to sewing it together.
-This should create a tight enough waistband without it being too tight!
+Once the elastic is placed and there is another couple of cm lost to sewing it together this should create a tight enough waistband without it being too tight!

-I attached a safety pin to one end of my waistband elastic so that I can feed it through the casing.
+I attach a safety pin to one end of my waistband elastic so that I can feed it through the casing.
 Also, I like to mark the other end with a washable marked to help make sure I haven’t twisted the elastic whilst threading it.

 Once the elastic has been completely threaded through the casing, take the ends of the elastic and overlap them.
 Keep the right sides together to ensure the elastic isn’t twisted inside the waistband.
 An overlap of a couple of cm is enough.
 Sew the elastic ends together in a few places.

 Even out the elastic within the casing to evenly distribute the waistband folds, and then sew the casing opening shut.

 Using the same technique as at the waistband, I like to double fold and press a hem of 1cm width.
 You could also overlock the bottom and then only fold once, or use a bigger hem allowance.
-The finished project

 How easy was that?!
 And I was so happy with the result that it spurred me on to try lots of other new projects.

-Why not read about how I made my little girl a
+Why not read about how I made my little girl a Superhero Dress?